Aliipou/Ai-Sensor-Exercise/PROMPTS_USED.md

 # AI Prompts Used for 3-Radar Position Estimation Project

-This document contains the prompts used with AI assistants (Claude Code) to develop the solution for the AI Sensor Exercise.
+This document contains the prompts used with AI assistants  to develop the solution for the AI Sensor Exercise.

 ---